 Backlog is estimated using a standardised approach to calculate the cost to achieve a satisfactory level as per Special Schedule 7 in the Annual Financial Report.
+Council's analysis of backlog highlights a minor increase in the next 4 years, caused mostly by road renewals, followed by a progressive increase in backlog year after year over the remainder of the planning period.

-Figure 2 Combined backlog ratio projected over ten years
+Figure 3 Combined backlog ratio projected over ten years